fornax-navo/astropy/docs/io/fits/usage/cloud.rst

 -----------------------------------------------------------

 The ``fsspec`` package supports different data reading and caching strategies which aim to minimize the number of network requests.
-In general the package will attempt to download data in large contiguous blocks, similar to the *read ahead* strategy that is employed when operating systems load local files.
+In general, fsspec will attempt to download data in large contiguous blocks, similar to the *read ahead* strategy that is employed by operating systems when they load local files.

-You can tune the performance of ``fsspec``'s download strategy by passing custom ``block_size`` and ``cache_type`` parameters to `fsspec.open`.
+You can tune the performance of fsspec's download strategy by passing custom ``block_size`` and ``cache_type`` parameters to `fsspec.open`.
 You can pass these parameters via the ``fsspec_kwargs`` argument of `astropy.io.fits.open`.
 For example: